walles/loadviz/README.md

 # Load Visualizer

-![Still-image screenshot generated using "cargo run --bin=screenshot" in the "libloadviz" folder](libloadviz/screenshot.webp)
+![Screenshot generated using "cargo run --bin=screenshot" in the "libloadviz" folder](libloadviz/screenshot.webp)

 Flames from the bottom show user load.
 Clouds descending from the top show system load.
 The most loaded cores show in the middle.